component-driven/component-driven-development/src/exercises/2-Design_Tokens/Readme.md

 Theme values can be accessed everywhere in the app via [ThemeProvider](https://github.com/component-driven/component-driven-development/blob/master/src/ThemeProvider.js) and the `theme` object.

-To ensure consistency of UI, always use values from the `theme` object, instead of hardcoded values.
+To ensure UI consistency, always use values from the `theme` object, instead of hardcoded values.

 For example, render small text with the `primary` color: